majdbrt/LinkedList-Calculator/README.md

 # LinkedList-Calculator
-A simple addition calculator that takes non-negative integer numbers as linked-lists and performs the desired mathematical operations.
+A simple c++ addition calculator that takes non-negative integer numbers as linked-lists and performs the desired mathematical operations.
 The resulting number is also a linked-list.

 This program utilizes object-oriented programming.